lmammino/loige.co/content/posts/2022-07-16_invite-only-microsites-with-nextjs-and-airtable/index.md

   {invite} = '' >= 0 & ''
   ```

   Which always evaluates to `1` (`true`) in Airtable!
 So this very evil user is now accessing your private website without having to know a valid code.
 They will just get the code of the first record that Airtable matches in the table!
+You try this attack by yourself [with this link](https://secret-pizza-party-fgpypfb66-lmammino.vercel.app/?code=%27%20%3E%3D%200%20%26%20%27).

-  This is like [SQL injections](https://owasp.org/www-community/attacks/SQL_Injection) but for Airtable formulas! 😱
+  This is like [SQL injections](https://owasp.org/www-community/attacks/SQL_Injection) but for Airtable filter formulas! 😱

-  The `escape` function, allows us to try to sanitize user input and escape dangerous characters like `'` and `"`.
-In other words, it tries to protect our website from this kind of injection attack.
+  The `escape` function, allows us to try to sanitize user input and escape dangerous characters like `'` and `"` which might allow a malicious actor to alter the structure of our filter formula.

-  If you are curious this is my basic implementation of the `escape` function (the one I used in this project), but I have to say I am quite disappointed that Airtable does not provide a built-in utility for this in their SDK... 🙁
+  If you are curious this is my basic implementation of the `escape` function (the one I used in this project), but I have to say I am quite disappointed that Airtable does not provide a built-in utility for this in their SDK, nor they warn users about this threat in their docs... 🙁

   ```ts
   function escape (value: string): string {